 Sawara・Historical District・Bamboo Lanterns

 Bamboo Lanterns is an extension of the Cool Summer Evening Event, which has been held for 15 years now.

-Candles light up the town, paper lanterns float down the Ono River, and sawara bayashi festival music performances and te-odori dance performances are held under the theme of “enjoying the lights and sounds in a yukata (summer kimono),” in hopes that more people may know Sawara’s elegance and charm.
+Candles light up the town, paper lanterns float down the Ono River, and Sawara bayashi festival music performances and te-odori dance performances are held under the theme of “enjoying the lights and sounds in a yukata (summer kimono),” in hopes that more people may know Sawara’s elegance and charm.

-Five years ago, we went with Katori City’s Tourism Association, Tourism Department, and NPOs to see Kumamoto’s Bamboo Lantern event in Kyushu.
+Six years ago, we went with Katori City’s Tourism Association, Tourism Department, and NPOs to see Kumamoto’s Bamboo Lantern event in Kyushu.
 We then met with CHIKAKEN and were impressed with their views of co-existence and co-prosperity with nature and the beauty of their lanterns.
 Since then, we have taken on the challenge of bamboo lanterns as well, going through much trial and error.
 With “Let us light up our own town with our own hands” as our motto, we work together with our combined strength.

 About Bamboo Lanterns

 Bamboo is flexible, grows surprisingly fast, and has been used to make various tools in Japan since ancient times.
 However, if one doesn’t maintain the bamboo grove, it will proliferate so much that it will cause bamboo damage.
 So, people would cut the bamboo to maintain the grove, bore holes into them, and light them up in events.
 After the events, they would then reuse it as bamboo charcoal and the bamboo would return to the earth.
 The light from bamboo is gentle and warm and soothing to the souls of those who see it.